Max88-git/hello-world/README.md

 Max here, I like to code and am currently studying Python.
 In my spare time, I love mountain biking and being in nature.

+I am now pursuing a career in web development.